88-degrees/Book-of-Changes/appendix02s2.md

 1. 'There is a bird flying (and ascending) till the result is evil:' -- nothing can be done to avoid this issue.

-2. 'He does not attempt to reach his ruler:' --

-###### p.
-345

-a minister should not overpass the distance (between his ruler and himself).
+2. 'He does not attempt to reach his ruler:' -- a minister should not overpass the distance (between his ruler and himself).

+<a id="p-345"></a>

 3. 'Some in consequence find opportunity to assail and injure him.
 There will be evil:' -- how great will it be!